 Weese Law Firm was founded on the idea that estate planning is vital for everyone, regardless of age, family status, or net worth.
-In fact, we believe it is so important that we don’t require you to take a day of vacation – or even an extended lunch – to meet with us.
-We will meet with you in the comfort of your own home, on your schedule.
+In fact, we believe it is so important that we don’t require you to take a day of vacation to meet with us.
+We will even meet with you in the comfort of your own home, if you prefer.

 No excuses.
 It’s time to move this from your “someday” column to your “yesterday” column.